DMVis/DMVis/documentation/components/Tooltip.md

 # Tooltip component

-A tooltip is typically used to quickly display a small amount of information to the user.
+A tooltip to display a small amount of information to a user.
 It can, for example, be used to display the name of a point when hovering over it with a mouse.

+> Note: By default, a `Tooltip`'s origin is at its middle (see the `origin` attribute).

 # Table of Contents